LiquidX-Studio/How-we-code/EngineeringHandbook.md

 All code checkins require *at least 2* sign-offs from the reviewers before they can be merged into the `main` branch.

 # 5. Deployment
-## Release branch creation
-The devops team will *continually* create release branches from the main and deploy it to the Release environment.

 ## Deployment rings
 All code changes will progress along the deployment path to be deployed into production:
 0. Ring 0 - developer's computer
 1. Ring 1 - Dev environment
-2. Ring 2 - Release environment
+2. Ring 2 - Release environment (replica of the production)
 3. Ring (Staging) - Staging environment used only for testing Hotfixes
 4. Ring 3 - Production environment

 ![img](./img/DeploymentRings.png)

+## Deployment and testing in the Release environment
+The devops team will *continually* create release branches from the main and deploy it to the Release environment.

 # 6. Continuous Integration (CI) and Continuous Delivery (CD)
 Our repositories are integrated with the build and deployment pipelines of the [CircleCI](https://circleci.com/) app.